ton-play/playdeck-integration-guide/README.md

   /** Get Data - use to obtain saved data.
    * @param {string} key - key name @return `{"playdeck":{"method":"getData", "value": {}}}` **OR** `{"playdeck":{"method": "getData", "value": "value", "key": "key"}}` */
   getData: (key: string) => Object

+  /**
+  * Device aware links opener (inside telegram clients only)
+  * On Desktop clients open link in an external browser
+  * On Mobile clients:
+  * -- if link is telegram link (t.me, telegram.me) --> open inside internal telegram browser
+  * -- if link to external resource (google.com, etc) --> open in an external browser
+  * @param {string} url - url to resource that need to be opened */
+  openTelegramLink: (url:  string) =>  void
 ```

 > Obviously, you can't call the method directly.
 We have saved the logic of constructing data for messages.